 The symposium begins Friday, October 26th at 7 PM with talks and a poster session.
 Saturday will feature additional talks and a poster session.
 Talks will conclude Sunday at noon.

 DOWNLOAD FINAL SCHEDULE

 Please follow the abstract submission guidelines and submit by e-mail before 12:00 midnight, September 28th, 2012.
 A limited number of poster abstracts will be selected for oral presentation.

-DOWNLOAD LIST OF PARTICPANTS
+DOWNLOAD LIST OF PARTICIPANTS

 Support is available for graduate student and postdoc travel.
 Application instructions are here.